Tattarang: Squadron Energy

 Squadron Energy is an Australian resources company focused on projects in natural resources and renewable energy.

+Squadron acquired 75 percent of wind farm developer Windlab in June 2020.
+Ownership of Windlabs' Wongalee and Prairie projects were transferred to Fortescue Future Industries in February 2024.

 In March 2022 Forrest, via Squadron, along with Atlassian co-founder Mike Cannon-Brookes, together invested A$210 million in the Australia-Asia Power Link project, which is backed by the Australian-Singaporean company Sun Cable.
 It includes the construction of a solar and battery farm 12000 ha in size at Powell Creek, Northern Territory, and a power cable to link it to Singapore (via Indonesia), leaving Australia at Murrumujuk beach, NT.
-Transmission is planned to start in 2026.
+Transmission was planned to start in 2026.
+However, Sun Cable went into administration in January 2023 owing to disagreements between Forrest and Cannon-Brookes, and when put up for sale, both Squadron and Cannon-Brookes' company Grok Ventures put in bids for it by May 2023.

 In December 2022, Squadron acquired CWP Renewables, an Australian developer and owner of renewable energy systems, for over $4 billion.